djberg96/interface/README.md

 ```

 ## General Notes
-Subinterfaces work as well.
-See the test_sub.rb file under the 'test'
+Sub-interfaces work as well.
+See the example_sub.rb file under the 'examples'
-directory for a sample.
+directory for a sample sub-interface.

 ## Developer's Notes
 A discussion on IRC with Mauricio Fernandez got us talking about traits.